albee/trace/TUTORIAL.md

 Target tumble characterization.
 Utilizes GTSAM for smoothing and mapping, Teaser++ for point cloud registration frontend.

+## motion-planner-interface

+An interface to output of a motion planner.
+Demonstration motion plans are available in `data/input/sample-trajectories` for demonstration purposes.

 ## polhode-alignment

 Polhode alignment node which performs Setterfield's algorithm to determine principal axis alignment of the Target satellite.

 ## spheres-vertigo

-Legacy code to support polhode-alignment and mit-slam.
+Legacy code to support polhode-alignment and `mit-slam`.

 ## target-coordinator